HOME > BREAD & PIZZA

 - Tip the dough onto floured work surface and continue to knead for about 4-5 minutes.
 The dough should be shiny, elastic and soft.
 Put the dough into oiled bowl and keep in the warm place for about 30 minutes.

 - Now, prepare the baking sheet by lining it with baking paper and preheat the oven to 180°C (356°F).

-- Shape the dough into a rough flat square and using a knife cut 0.5 cm wide stripes.
+- Shape the dough into a rough flat square and using a knife or a dough scraper cut 0.5 cm wide strips.
 Roll each stripe on the work surface and twist several times.
-Place on the baking tray and continue with the rest of the dough.
+Place on the baking sheet and continue with the rest of the dough.
 If the dough is sticky, sprinkle a small amount of flour on your work surface before rolling.